David Tubridy

 David Tubridy (born 1987) is a Gaelic footballer.
-He plays senior football for Doonbeg and the Clare county team.
+He plays senior football for Doonbeg and, formerly, the Clare county team.

 Tubridy plays as a forward.
 The Irish Independent has described him as "the floating butterfly lurking on the Clare '45".

 Early life

 Tubridy grew up in Doonbeg, County Clare.
 He attended Clare inter-county training alongside his father Tommy (who remained involved with the team following his retirement from playing).
 Tommy Tubridy played for Clare, until 1990.
 The 1992 Munster SFC win came when David Tubridy was four years of age.
 The jersey he wore while attending the Munster SFC final was passed around the plane the team used to fly from Shannon Airport to Dublin for the 1992 All-Ireland SFC semi-final.
 The entire panel signed the jersey, which Tubridy retained as a memento.

 According to his father, "from nine months old he was following the ball".
 From an early age he was encouraged to work on both his feet.